lvgl/lvgl/docs/porting/disp.rst

 --------

 LVGL supports rotation of the display in 90 degree increments.
-You can select whether you’d like software rotation or hardware rotation.
+You can select whether you'd like software rotation or hardware rotation.

 The orientation of the display can be changed with ``lv_disp_set_rotation(disp, LV_DISP_ROTATION_0/90/180/270, true/false)``.
 LVGL will swap the horizontal and vertical resolutions internally according to the set degree.
 IF the last paramter is ``true`` LVGL will rotate the rendered image.
-If it’s ``false`` the display driver should rotate the rendered image.
+If it's ``false`` the display driver should rotate the rendered image.

 Color format